luyadev/luya/modules/news/README.md

 </pre>
 ```

-This will dump all informtionas.
+The above examples will just dump all the data from the model active records.